Health Care Guide Information

 Share on FacebookShare on Twitter

-Multiple Myeloma is a form of cancer in which plasma’s white blood cells become cancerous.
+Multiple Myeloma is a form of cancer in which plasma cells, a type of white blood cell, become cancerous.
 These cells usually produce antibodies to protect the body from infections.
 However, in multiple myeloma, they create abnormal proteins or antibodies that gather in the bone marrow, leading to complications.

 Table of Contents